cap-js/docs/guides/open-type.md

  "author": {"id": 2, "name": "Mark Twain"}}
 ```

 Open types can also be referenced in non-open types and entities.
-This, however, doesn't make the referencing entity/type open.
+This, however, doesn't make the referencing entity or type open.

 ```cds
 service CatalogService {